W2P GUEST SPEAKERS

 ShereeBee: that.
 If anyone asks me to change that to six months, I have

 ShereeBee: no problem.
 But I don't know why they do.
-If I am earnestly trying to sell it, sometimes
+If I am earnestly trying to

 “Jgsuk